 Masks are required in all public spaces.
 Thank you for helping to keep yourself and Ashland safe and our businesses open.

 Many of the same trails that offer incredible hiking and biking opportunities from late spring through the fall months also provide a winter wonderland of opportunities for you to explore in the pristine quiet of the backcountry.
-If you are venturing out on a backcountry adventure, visit one of the outfitters such as Ashland Outdoor Store to get started with the right equipment.
+If you are venturing out on a backcountry adventure, visit one of the outfitters such as Mountain Provisions to get started with the right equipment.

 The Southern Oregon Nordic Club is a great way to get involved in exploring the many trails and mountains.
 For sno-park information you can contact the US Forest Service office on Washington Street in Ashland for permits and maps for these locations.
 Mt.
 Ashland also sells sno-park permits that are required by state law from November through April.
 Day passes and season long passes are available.